Best Trivets for Countertops: Quartz & Granite Protection Guide 2026

 Top Trivet Materials for Your Kitchen

-There are so many different trivets on the market that picking the right one can be hard.
+There are so many different trivets for countertops on the market, it can be overwhelming to choose the right one.
 Here is a detailed list of the most common materials that can help you get your kitchen ready:

 Cast Iron (Le Creuset and Staub)